bshaffer/redmine-assets-plugin/README.md

 --------

 This will enable the `Assets` tab in your project.
 The assets tab groups assets by your different asset types.
-There are currently three supported asset types: `Issues`, `Messages`, and `Documents`.  `Files` are not supported, as this module should be used *instead* of the Files module.
+The asset types currently supported are `Issues`, `Messages`, `Documents`, and `Versions` (from the Files module).
 Only the types that have uploaded files in the current project will be displayed.
 Drilling down into an asset type will show an alphabetical list of assets, grouped by category if applicable.

 Requirements
 ------------